 Architectural style: Gothic/Renaissance architecture.
 Features of Gothic architecture include pointed arches, flying buttresses and vaulted ceilings.
 Renaissance architecture often includes orderly arrangements of columns, semi-circular arches and domes, with a focus on symmetry and geometry.

-Similar examples: Milan Cathedral, Louvre in Paris, St Peter’s Basilica in Rome.
+Similar examples: Milan Cathedral in Milan, Louvre in Paris and St. Peter’s Basilica in Rome.

 History: Florence Cathedral (or Santa Maria del Fiore) is an iconic site which was consecrated (officially declared a church) by Pope Eugenius IV in March 1436.
 Its initial designer, Arnolfo di Cambio, wanted it to be the world’s largest church of the Roman Catholic faith.
-One of the cathedral’s most famous features is its dome.
-This was designed by Renaissance architect Filippo Brunelleschi, who was inspired by the engineering style used to build Rome’s Pantheon, another iconic example of European architecture.
+One of the cathedral’s most famous features is its dome which was designed by Renaissance architect Filippo Brunelleschi.
+He was inspired by the engineering style used to build Rome’s Pantheon, another iconic example of European architecture.